NGPVAN/job-descriptions/nosql engineer.md

 ------------

 * Experience with Amazon Web Services or Microsoft Azure
-* Familiarity with other NoSQL data stores:  Neo4j, MongoDB, or DynamoDB especially
+* Familiarity with other NoSQL data stores:  Neo4j, MongoDB, Redshift, or DynamoDB especially

 About Us
 --------